nalmadi/nalmadi.github.io/_posts/2022-11-18-student-interview-Brunda.md

 ---
 layout: post
-title: "Student Spotlight - Brunda Katikireddy ‘23 (Uplight)"
+title: "Student Spotlight - Brunda Katikireddy ‘24 (Uplight)"
 author: "Naser"
 categories: Interview
 tags: [Interview, student]
 image: e-nable.jpg
 ---

 This post is part of a student spotlight series highlighting the work of exceptional students.
 The series aims to facilitate knowledge sharing among students on topics such as internships, jobs, and graduate school.
-Today, I have the pleasure of talking to Brunda Katikireddy ‘23, a rising junior who will tell us about her internship experience at Uplight this summer.
+Today, I have the pleasure of talking to Brunda Katikireddy ‘24, a sophomore who will tell us about her internship experience at Uplight this summer.

 **Naser: Can you tell us about the internship you had this summer?
 What kind of internship was it?**